chenfeng1234567/llm_chatbot/README.md

 ## Features

 - **Interactive Chatbot**: Provides answers to common queries such as exercise tips, healthy recipes, community schedules, and more
-- **Voice Input**: Record your voice and have it automatically transcribed using OpenAI's Whisper API, optimized for elderly speech patterns
+- **Voice Input/output**: Speak to the chatbot and hear back from it (transcribed using OpenAI's Whisper API)
-- **Text Input**: Traditional typing interface for those who prefer keyboard input
 - **Example Questions**: Includes pre-set example questions to guide users in interacting with the chatbot
 - **Customizable Interface**: Allows users to adjust themes, font sizes, and layout for better accessibility
 - **Session Management**: Keeps chat histories organized, enabling users to revisit past conversations